ssmiller25/cloudnativeapp/README.md

 web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

-**Google uses this application to demonstrate use of technologies like Kubernetes/GKE, Istio, Stackdriver, gRPC and OpenCensus**.
-This application works on any Kubernetes cluster, as well as Google Kubernetes Engine.
-It’s **easy to deploy with little to no configuration**.

-If you’re using this demo, please **★Star** this repository to show your interest!

-> 👓**Note to Googlers:** Please fill out the form at
-> [go/microservices-demo](http://go/microservices-demo) if you are using this
-> application.

-Looking for the old Hipster Shop frontend interface?
-Use the [manifests](https://github.com/GoogleCloudPlatform/microservices-demo/tree/v0.1.5/kubernetes-manifests) in release [v0.1.5](https://github.com/GoogleCloudPlatform/microservices-demo/releases/v0.1.5).

 ## Screenshots

 | Home Page                                                                                                         | Checkout Screen                                                                                                    |